tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/播放器 SDK 文档/超级播放器 Web/开发文档_intl_en.md

-This document describes the **parameters and APIs** of the web superplayer of VOD, which should be used together with [User Guide](https://intl.cloud.tencent.com/document/product/266/33977).
+This document describes the **parameters and APIs** of the web superplayer of VOD, which should be used together with [Integration Guide](https://intl.cloud.tencent.com/document/product/266/33977).
 This document is intended for developers who have a basic knowledge of JavaScript.

 ## Initialization Parameters
 Two parameters should be passed in for initializing the player, namely, the player container ID and the function parameter object.